 - date of mandatory release;

-If a petition is denied, another cannot be filed for two years after the date
+If a petition is denied, the petitioner cannot appeal the decision but the petitioner may file a new petition two years after the date of the denial letter.

 Office of the Secretary of the Commonwealth